Chinese New Year - Year of the Tiger for Preschoolers

 Chinese Dumplings by Charles Deluvio from Unsplash

-• Spring Rolls – for wealth.
-These are cylindrical-shaped rolls filled with vegetables, meat, or something sweet wrapped in thin dough, and fried until golden.
+• Spring Rolls – are eaten for wealth.
+They are cylindrical-shaped rolls filled with vegetables, meat, or something sweet wrapped in thin dough and fried until golden.

 Chinese Spring Rolls by Joshua Hoehne from Unsplash